 The tribes define “paternity concluded.”
 This term may include children whose father has acknowledged or established paternity and cases where a tribe has attempted to establish paternity but the alleged father was excluded and no other alleged fathers are under the tribe’s jurisdiction.

-2. You should report all children where the case was open at any time during the FY, which ends September 30, where paternity was concluded.
-This includes counting any children where the cases were closed during the same FY.
+2. You should report all children where the case was open at any time during the FY, which ends September 30, where paternity was concluded at any time during the child’s lifetime.

 Paternity can only be counted once.
 Don’t count cases. count children.